systemslab/popper-paper/main.md

-If, from an article's inception, researchers make use of version-control systems, lightweight OS-level virtualization, automated multi-node orchestration, continuous integration and web-based data visualization, re-executing and validating an experiment becomes practical.
+If, from an article's inception, researchers make use of version-control systems, lightweight OS-level virtualization, automated multi-node orchestration, continuous integration and web-based data visualization, then re-executing and validating an experiment becomes practical.
 This paper makes the following
 contributions: